-II.
-Dress Code

-These policies apply to all students unless specifically designated for boys or girls.
-The dress code applies to all student activities (i.e. field trips, class parties, school plays, graduation, banquets, etc.) on and off campus.
-For any of these events, we urge students to wear Walden attire or our school colors of blue and gold/yellow.
-All students should be neatly dressed at school and at school activities.
+- II.
+These policies apply to all students.
+Special Note to Parents Please read the dress code carefully encouraging and guiding your child to wear acceptable dress at school.
+We appreciate your cooperation in this area. - A. Picture or slogan shirts, blouses, etc., which depict foul language or actions are not permitted.
+Clothing that displays words with suggestive double meanings is not allowed. - B. The dress code applies to all student activities (i.e. field trips, class parties, school plays, graduation, banquets, etc.) on and off campus.
+For any of these events, we urge students to wear Walden attire or our school colors of blue and gold/yellow. - C. No clothing, articles of clothing, jewelry, or accessories related to a gang will be permitted on campus or at any school activity. - D. All clothing must fit properly.
+They should not be too tight or too baggy. - E. P.E. clothing/sporting events dress must be modest and appropriate to the sport. - F. Students should be neatly dressed at school.
+NO distressed pants or tops with holes or slashes.

-Special Note to Parents---Please read the dress code carefully encouraging and guiding your child to wear acceptable dress at school.
-We appreciate your cooperation in this area.

-- A. Clothing, articles of clothing, jewelry, or accessories related to a gang will not be permitted. - B. All clothing must be of an appropriate size and fit properly.
-Clothes should not be too tight or too baggy. - C. P.E. clothing and sporting events dress must be modest and appropriate to the sport. - D. Picture or slogan shirts, blouses, etc. which depict foul language or actions are not permitted.
-Clothing that displays words with suggestive double meanings are not allowed. - E. Short tops which expose any part of the midriff skin are not permitted.
-This includes when arms are lifted straight out to shoulder height (a "T" formation). - F. Undergarments are not permitted to show through the outerwear.
+- G. Tight fitting clothing is not acceptable. - H. Short tops which expose any part of the midriff skin are not permitted.
+This includes when arms are lifted straight out to shoulder height (a "T" formation). - I. No undergarments are permitted to show through the outerwear - J. Strapless and backless shirts and dresses or those with a cutout back are not permitted unless a tank shirt is worn underneath. - K. Wheelie shoes must have the wheels removed while on school grounds. - L. No choke chains, wallet chains, or dog collars are allowed.
+No studs or spikes may be worn on belts or accessories.

+III.
+Girls

-- G. All pants must be worn at the waist.
-Blouses, tops, or shirts must overlap the waistband of pants and skirts enough to allow for no midriff to show.
-No part of the undergarment should be showing--- no sagging. - H. Pants, skirts, or shorts with writing across the back pockets or seat are not allowed. - I. Shorts, skirts, dresses, hemlines with slits, and holes in distressed jeans may not be shorter than halfway between the knee and thigh. - J. Slippers, spike heels, and flip-flops are not permitted.
-All shoes must be securely fitted to the foot. - K. Wheels from wheelie shoes must be removed when on school grounds. - L. Stud type earrings are preferred for safety reasons. - M. Choke chains, wallet chains, or dog collars may not be worn or used.
-Studs or spikes may not be worn on belts or accessories. - N. Hats are permitted outdoors but may not be worn backwards, sideways, or indoors. - O. Bandanas are not allowed. - P. Girls: Blouse straps should be at least one inch in width.
-Bra straps may not show. - Q. Girls: Strapless or backless shirts and dresses or those with a cutout back are not permitted unless a tank top is worn underneath. - R. Girls: The bodices of dresses, blouses, and tops must be worn in a modest fashion.
-Cleavage cannot show when sitting down or bending over. - S. Girls: When wearing tights or leggings, students must wear a shirt that comes to the top of the thigh. - T. Girls in grades 6-8 may wear light makeup.
+- A. The bodices of dresses, blouses, and tops must be worn in a modest fashion.
+Cleavage cannot show when sitting down or bending over. - B. All pants must be worn near the waist.
+Blouses and tops must overlap the waistband of pants and skirts enough to allow for no midriff to show.
+When wearing tights or leggings, students must wear a shirt that comes to the top of the thigh. - C. Pants, skirts, or shorts with writing across the back pockets or seat are not allowed. - D. Shorts, skirts, dresses, and hemlines with slits, may not be shorter than half way between the knees and thigh. - E. Slippers, spike heels, and flip-flops are not permitted.
+All shoes must be securely fitted to the foot and have a strap across the heel. - F. Stud type earrings are preferred for safety reasons.

+- G. Blouse straps should be no narrower than 1⁄2 to 1 inch in width.
+No bra straps may show. - H. No hats may be worn indoors. - I. Girls in grades 6-8 may wear light makeup.

+IV.
+Boys

+- A. Boys must wear jeans, pants, or shorts of appropriate size, not too baggy or too tight.
+NO distressed pants or tops with holes or slashes. - B. All pants must be worn near the waistline.
+No part of the undergarment should be visible no sagging. - C. Hats are permitted but may not be worn backwards, sideways, or indoors.
+Bandanas are not allowed.